mapsteps/ultimate-dashboard/readme.txt

 Add your custom CSS to the WordPress dashboard and/or the entire WordPress admin area.

 == Create Custom Admin Pages ==
-Create your own Top-Level & Sub-Menu pages and add them to the WordPress admin menu using HTML, CSS or the default WordPress WISIWYG Editor.
+Create your own Top-Level & Sub-Menu pages using HTML, CSS or the default WordPress WISIWYG Editor and add them to the WordPress admin menu.

 == Other features ==